 Raw shea butter is perfect to help eliminate that itchy winter skin.
 Its moisturizing qualities penetrate deep into the skin, offering more moisturizing benefits while preventing windburn.
 It’s perfect for cracked and dry heels, hands, rough elbows and knees.

-Shea butter is included in Dr. Axe’s homemade sunscreen, and it’s a much healthier, nourishing choice because most sunscreens are filled with noxious chemicals that penetrate the skin and enter our bodies.
+Shea butter is a much healthier, nourishing choice because most sunscreens are filled with noxious chemicals that penetrate the skin and enter our bodies.
 While the SPF of this sunscreen is only about 6, it can provide some protection in a more natural way and is perfect underneath makeup.
 It’s really a shea butter moisturizer and sunscreen in one!
 Butyrospermum parkii is also great for applying if you do get a sunburn.

 5. May Reduce Stretch Marks